kubernetes-sigs/gateway-api/docs-src/devguide.md

 ## Building the code

-The project uses `make` to drive the build.
+The project uses `make` to drive the build. `make` will build the manager binary, run code generators, and run static analysis against the code.
 You can kick off an overall build from the top-level makefile:

 ```shell
 make